-Bird feeders provide entertainment for bird-watchers and nature enthusiasts alike, but unwanted guests such as squirrels can detract from this experience by preventing birds from truly enjoying a feeder.
-With their ability to jump and strong teeth for gnawing, squirrels can be persistent.
+Bird feeders provide entertainment for bird-watchers and other nature enthusiasts, but unwanted guests such as squirrels can detract from this experience by preventing birds from properly enjoying a feeder.
+Squirrels, with their ability to jump and strong teeth for gnawing, can be a persistent problem.

-To deter them from getting onto bird feeders, some bird feeders employ features designed to keep agile squirrels from accessing the food that’s intended for birds.
-The best squirrel proof bird feeders also use materials that squirrels can’t damage while making attractive additions to a garden or patio.
-Coming in a variety of shapes and sizes.
+To deter these pesky rodents, some bird feeders employ features designed to keep agile squirrels from accessing the food inside.
+The best squirrel-proof bird feeders use materials that squirrels can’t damage while also making aesthetically attractive additions to a garden or patio in an array of shapes and sizes.
 With such a variety available, we wanted to find out which options were really best at keeping squirrels at bay, so we put them to the test.

-Keep reading to learn about some of the important features to consider when looking for the best squirrel proof bird feeder, and give some of our top considerations a look.
+Keep reading to learn about some important features to consider when shopping for the best squirrel-proof bird feeder, and check out our choices for the top options on the market.

-- UPGRADE PICK: Droll Yankees Domed Cage Sunflower Seed Bird Feeder
+- BEST HANGING: Droll Yankees Domed Cage Squirrel-Proof Bird Feeder

 - BEST LARGE: Droll Yankees Yankee Flipper Squirrel-Proof Feeder